US warns N Korea against selling weapons to Russia for Ukraine war

 On Wednesday, the South Korean military said North Korea fired two more ballistic missiles just hours after the US flew a long-range bomber in the region.

-White House spokeswoman Karine Jean-Pierre condemned Wednesday’s missile launch and said that it poses a threat to regional stability.
+White House spokeswoman Karine Jean-Pierre condemned Wednesday’s missile launch as a threat to regional stability.

 North Korea has expressed anger at the US for holding joint naval exercises with South Korea and Japan, saying earlier this week that the drills off the Korean Peninsula increased “the danger of a nuclear war”.